-Non-government entities must demonstrate the support of the local municipality (ies) in which the project area and persons of benefit reside, either through formalized consortia or with executed memoranda of agreement (MOA).
+All applicants must demonstrate community support for proposed projects.
+This may include: documentation of consultation with the local municipality (ies) in which the project area and persons of benefit reside, letter(s) of support from community organizations or leaders representing the project area and persons of benefit, or through instruments such as formalized consortia or executed memoranda of agreement (MOA).
 All applicants will be required to submit an operations and maintenance plan in order to qualify.